R-33 (missile)

 The R-33 (Вымпел Р-33, NATO reporting name: AA-9 Amos) is a long-range air-to-air missile developed by Vympel.
 It is the primary armament of the MiG-31 interceptor, intended to attack large high-speed targets such as the SR-71 Blackbird, the B-1 Lancer bomber, and the B-52 Stratofortress.

-It uses a combination of semi-active radar homing for initial acquisition and mid-course updates, and inertial navigation to reach the target at extreme range.
-The Zaslon phased array radar of MiG-31 allows four missiles to be guided simultaneously at separate targets.
+It uses a combination of inertial navigation for initial (midcourse) guidance, followed by semi-active radar homing once the target is within range of the radar seeker.
+The Zaslon phased array radar of MiG-31 allows six missiles to be guided simultaneously at separate targets.

 The R-33 AAM remains in service with the CIS and Russian forces (See MiG-31 operators).